-Conveniently located just an hour southeast of Christchurch, the circular Banks Peninsula sticks out like an earlobe off the South Island's central east coast.
+Conveniently located just over an hour southeast of Christchurch, the circular Banks Peninsula juts out from the South Island's central east coast.
 It was first sighted by Captain Cook in the 1760s, during a circumnavigation of New Zealand, but he mistook the headland for an island, and never ventured further.

-Sixty years later, the peninsula had become an important European whaling spot, with the British and French disputing (for a change), who actually "owned" it.The signing of the Treaty of Waitangi, in 1840, however, soon settled that issue, when the whole country became British soil.
-The area still retains a major French personality, though, particularly in the peninsula's largest settlement, Akaroa.
+Seventy years later, the peninsula had become an important European whaling spot, with the British and French disputing (for a change) who actually ‘owned’ it.The signing of the Treaty of Waitangi in 1840, soon settled the territorial issue when the whole of New Zealand became British soil.
+The area still retains a major French flavour however, particularly in the peninsula's largest settlement of Akaroa.

-Meaning "long harbour" in Maori, Akaroa sits in the middle of a volcanic crater, right on a harbour that leads out to Canterbury Bight.
+Meaning "long harbour" in Maori, Akaroa sits in the middle of a volcanic crater right on the harbour which leads out to Canterbury Bight.

-When driving from Christchurch, take time to stop off at some of the villages en route, such as Little River, with its cute diner and small art gallery, and Barry's Bay, with it delectable Cheese Shop.
+When driving from Christchurch, take time to stop off at some of the villages en route, such as the beloved Little River, with its famous café and small art gallery, and Barry's Bay, with its delectable Cheese Shop.

-Getting out to the headland is difficult, as there's only one major road in and out of the area, SH-75, but if you have a four wheel drive and a sense of adventure, you could start from Diamond Harbour in the north of the peninsula, and head down to Akaroa via Port Levy and Pigeon Bay.
-Spectacular, but remote.
+Getting out to the headland is difficult, as there's only one major road in and out of the area - SH-75.
+But if you’re a confident driver with a four wheel drive and a sense of adventure, you could start from Diamond Harbour in the north of the peninsula, and head down to Akaroa via Port Levy and Pigeon Bay.
+Remote, but utterly spectacular.